hyperledger/besu-docs/docs/HowTo/Find-and-Connect/Managing-Peers.md

-In private networks with a level of trust between peers, enabling the [remote connection limits](../../Reference/CLI/CLI-Syntax.md#remote-connections-limit-enabled) is unnecessary and disabling might increase the speed at which nodes can join the network.
+In private networks with a level of trust between peers, enabling the [remote connection limits](../../Reference/CLI/CLI-Syntax.md#remote-connections-limit-enabled) is unnecessary and might adversely affect the speed at which nodes can join the network.